"Ontario"

 Your MEDIUM brushes will be a flat, chisel point brush and round and approximately one quarter inches in width.
 These brushes can make broad, sweeping strokes, or, on edge, thin, expressive lines.

 There are many good quality water color tube sets available.
-Do not purchase dried pan watercolors as the quality is not good.
+Do not purchase dried pan watercolors as the quality is generally not good.
 Artists’ or good quality student grade tube water colors are best and will give you the dense pigment color you will need for your work.
 Choose a set of at least twelve colors.
 More is better if you can afford it.

 A plastic or metal palette (mixing tray )with many large and small sections for your colors and for color mixing.
 8" x 11."